webKrafters/auto-bst/readme.md

 # Description

 Self-balancing binary search tree data structure for typescripters and javascript users.

-Tree contents are automatically **deduped** and **sorted** according to either the user supplied comparer functions when available or the default ones otherwise.
+Tree contents are automatically **deduped** and **sorted** according to either client injected criteria when available or the default ones otherwise.

 **Automatically rebalances when properties are set to new values.**

+## This is not an AVL Tree.

+This tree is complete at all times and aims to be in perfect balance at the earliest possiblity.

 # Usage